AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Response generation

-To generate responses, chatbots either rely on pre-defined recommendations or they could generate recommendations on the fly.
+To generate responses, chatbots either rely on predefined recommendations or can generate recommendations on the fly.

-For commercial applications, responses tend to be pre-defined to ensure that customers receive a consistent service and the bot does not respond in unintended ways leading to public relations failures.
+For commercial applications, responses tend to be pre-defined to ensure that customers receive a consistent service.
+The bot does not respond unintentionally, leading to public relations failures.

 The dialog is formulated to achieve a specific goal, such as acquiring the user’s information, providing suggestions about a product or a service, or directing the user to a live agent.

-• Natural language is difficult, even for humans.
+• Natural language is complex, even for humans.

-• As humans, we have the ability to represent our intent using varying linguistic structures.
+• As humans, we can represent our intent using varying linguistic structures.

 • Users sometimes make typos and use keywords instead of complete sentences.